tiendu/tiendu.github.io/_posts/2026-02-23-sre-playbook-eng.md

 - Many `SYN-SENT`: outbound connection problem
 - Many `SYN-RECV`: inbound connection pressure or SYN backlog issue

+### 10.4 Connection-pool reality check

+Sometimes the problem is not the OS limit itself.
+It is the application pool design.

+Examples:

+- too many short-lived outbound connections
+- connection reuse disabled
+- pool size much larger than dependency can handle
+- pool never closing dead sockets
+- retry storm creating bursts of new connections

+OS symptoms and application design often need to be read together.

 ---

-## 9. Network, DNS, HTTP and TLS Debugging
+## 11. Network, DNS, HTTP and TLS Debugging

 Network failures are often conditional.